nitishgupta08/Sorting-Visualizer/README.md

 # Features to add
-1. Shell sort
-2. Show bar value when you hover over the bar
+1. Show bar value when you hover over the bar
-3. Light Mode(Maybe)
+2. Light Mode(Maybe)